sapran/cv/readme.md

-# Volodymyr Styran
+# Curriculum Vitae
-## Information Security Expert
+## Volodymyr Styran - Information Security Expert
 :email: sapran@protonmail.com :link: https://blog.styran.com :round_pushpin: Kyiv, Ukraine

 ## Summary
-Vlad Styran is an internationally known cybersecurity enthusiast, security leader, and ethical hacker, with primary areas of expertise, focused on Penetration Testing, Social Engineering, and Security Awareness.
-To help companies better protect their critical data and staff from modern cyber threats, he has created a unique methodology of identification, assessment, and treatment of "human factor" security issues.
+Vlad Styran is an internationally known cybersecurity enthusiast, security leader, and ethical hacker with primary areas of expertise focused on Penetration Testing, Social Engineering, and Security Awareness.
+To help companies better protect their critical data and staff from modern cyber threats, he has created a unique methodology of identifying, assessing, and treating "human factor" security issues.

-At Berezha Security, Vlad is responsible for the delivery of first-rate security assessment services and consults the clients on a broad range of cybersecurity matters, such as application/software security, cybersecurity awareness, bug bounty programs, security policy, and compliance.
+At Berezha Security, Vlad is responsible for the delivery of first-rate security assessment services.
+He consults the clients on a broad range of cybersecurity matters, such as application/software security, cybersecurity awareness, bug bounty programs, security policy, and compliance.

 Since 2011, Vlad co-organized UISGCON, the largest Ukrainian information security conference at the time.
 In 2018, he co-founded NoNameCon, the flagship cybersecurity professional conference in Ukraine.
 He is a co-leader of the OWASP Kyiv chapter, a notable blogger, podcast producer, and conference speaker.